aaryannagpal/aaryannagpal/README.md

 <hr/>

-- 💼 I am currently interning at HP Inc. and Mphasis Labs.
+- 💼 I am currently interning at Office of Ananya Birla.
+Previously interned at HP Inc. and Mphasis Labs at Ashoka University.

 - 📫 Email [Here](aaryannagpal@gmail.com)
 - 💻 Connect on [LinkedIn](https://www.linkedin.com/in/aaryannagpal)